nextstrain/nextclade/kb/issues/N-recombination-confidence-threshold.md

 # No confidence threshold on reported regions

-> Records a reporting-quality concern.
-Region membership is decided by Viterbi; the forward-backward confidence only annotates and never filters, so a near-ambiguous call is emitted identically to a near-certain one.
+> Confidence annotates but never filters.
+A coin-flip call is emitted identically to a near-certain one.

 ## Context